alastairkenworthy/alastairkenworthy/README.md

 - 👋 Hi, I’m @alastairkenworthy working with the New Zealand Ministry of Health
 - 👀 I’m interested in data and digital standards for interoperability in health, including SNOMED CT and FHIR
-- 🌱 I’m currently learning about terminology services
+- 🌱 I’m currently learning about terminology services and FHIR registries
 - 💞️ I’m looking to collaborate on standards
 - 📫 How to reach me alastair.kenworthy@health.govt.nz